Eiffel Tower: Subsequent events

 For the 1900 Exposition Universelle, the lifts in the east and west legs were replaced by lifts running as far as the second level constructed by the French firm Fives-Lille.
 These had a compensating mechanism to keep the floor level as the angle of ascent changed at the first level, and were driven by a similar hydraulic mechanism as the Otis lifts, although this was situated at the base of the tower.
 Hydraulic pressure was provided by pressurised accumulators located near this mechanism.
 At the same time the lift in the north pillar was removed and replaced by a staircase to the first level.
 The layout of both first and second levels was modified, with the space available for visitors on the second level.
 The original lift in the south pillar was removed 13 years later.

 On 19 October 1901, Alberto Santos-Dumont, flying his No.6 airship, won a 100,000-franc prize offered by Henri Deutsch de la Meurthe for the first person to make a flight from St. Cloud to the Eiffel Tower and back in less than half an hour.

+From 1910, the astronomical clocks of the Paris Observatory sent the time to sea daily through the Eiffel Tower within a radius of 5 000 km.
+The development of wireless telegraphy allowed unifying Universal Time.
+On 9 March 1911, France adopted Greenwich Mean Time by law.
+However, the law did not refer to Greenwich Prime Meridian, but to the local mean time of Paris delayed by 9 minutes and 21 seconds.
+In 1912, following a report by Gustave Ferrié, the Bureau des Longitudes organized at the Paris Observatory a Conférence internationale de l'heure radiotélégraphique (International Radiotelegraph Time Conference).
+The International Time Bureau was created and installed in the premises of the Paris Observatory.
+However, due to World War I, the International Convention was never ratified.
+In 1919, the existence of the International Time Bureau was formalized under the authority of an International Time Commission, under the aegis of the International Astronomical Union, created by Benjamin Baillaud.